 Because the study only analyzes veterans that choose to use the VA for health care, future research could enhance validity by examining a more substantial and more varied outlay of men.
 For example, this study is limited, because most men that participated had a higher incidence of chronic illness, with the whole group having an average of five per patient.

 Because this study does not demonstrate a direct causal link between Testosterone Deficiency and mortality risk, the researchers do not feel that the data can be used to recommend Testosterone Treatments for Low-T, although many physicians that prescribe the medication have seen the results of the therapy first-hand.

 Why Is This Testosterone Study Important?

-Studies like this are important because they provide examples of both how Testosterone Deficiency impacts health, and how a variety of illnesses and chronic conditions can impact Testosterone Production.
-In the near future, more definitive evidence will be available with regard to who should and shouldn’t take Testosterone, but today, many men are choosing to take the chance now, and many feel better than they have in years.
+Studies like this are essential because they provide examples of both how Testosterone Deficiency impacts health, and how a variety of illnesses and chronic conditions can affect Testosterone Production.
+Shortly, more definitive evidence will be available about who should and shouldn't take Testosterone, but today, many men are choosing to take the chance now, and many feel better than they have in years.

 Contact Us Today For A Free Consultation